grafana/writers-toolkit/docs/sources/writing-guide/reuse-shared-content.md

 # Reuse shared content

 Shared content is a sentence, paragraph, or whole page of text that makes sense in multiple contexts.
-Reusing shared content propagates changes to a single source file to one or more destination pages.
+Reusing shared content propagates changes from a single source file to one or more destination pages.

 This topic describes how to extract and share a chunk of content to multiple pages.